22 Products You’ll Waste Money Buying at Warehouse Clubs

 Livesey notes that ShopRite grocery stores (located in Connecticut, Delaware, Maryland, New Jersey, New York and Pennsylvania) offer a two-week-long sale known as the “Can, Can Sale” twice a year.
 It includes deep discounts on canned goods and other kitchen and household items.
 Kroger, a national grocery chain, also hosts “Mega Event” sales that require shoppers to buy a certain amount of select items (including canned goods) in order to get $1 off each item.

 If you're planning to stock up on chicken, beef or seafood during your next warehouse club visit only to stash it in the freezer when you get home (with no immediate plans to use it), reconsider.
-Unless you're prepping for a large family gathering or have a house full of kids, there's a good chance you might forget it's even there, Offers.com's McGrath suggests.
+Unless you're prepping for a large family gathering or have a house full of kids, there's a good chance you might forget it's even there.
 And, by the time you do remember, that four-pound bag of tilapia may be covered in freezer burn and worthless.

 There's nothing wrong with stocking up on meats you cook regularly – especially if you like to meal prep.
-However, do so in smaller quantities at your local grocer, McGrath recommends.
+However, do so in smaller quantities at your local grocers.
 You'll be less likely to overbuy.
 Also, be sure to keep an eye out for weekly sales at your favorite grocery chain or coupons in the Sunday paper.
-For example, at Washington, D.C.-area Harris Teeter locations, we regularly see buy-one-get-one-free deals on packages of sausages, bone-in chicken breasts, pork tenderloins and spare ribs.
+For example, in central Virginia, we regularly see buy-one-get-one-free deals on packages of sausages, bone-in chicken breasts, pork tenderloins and spare ribs at the regional chain groceries.
+And if you're lucky enough to have a dedicated, independently owned butcher shop, your deals may be even greater.

-Fresh fruits and vegetables can be pricey – especially if you're buying organic versions from specialty supermarkets.
+Fresh fruits and vegetables can be expensive – especially if you're buying organic versions from specialty supermarkets.
+Local farm markets wind down as the colder weather rolls in and the supply chain disruption is making some products more expensive.
 Warehouse clubs offer a variety of organic options, and they often cost around the same price as you would pay for smaller amounts elsewhere.
-For example, at Sam's Club, a 32-ounce bag of organic green beans sold for $5.48 (about 17 cents per ounce) compared to $5 for a 16-ounce bag (31 cents per ounce) at Whole Foods.
+For example, at Sam's Club, a 32-ounce bag of organic green beans sold for $4.78 (about 14 cents per ounce) compared to $4.98 for a 32 ounces (16 cents per ounce) at Whole Foods.
 Based on the unit price alone, the warehouse club may seem like the obvious better deal.

 But before you plunk down your hard-earned cash on big boxes of fruits and veggies, ask yourself some questions first, says TrueTrae.com’s Bodge.
 How many people in your household will eat those items?
 Will they be able to finish them before the produce starts to go bad?
 If you answered no to the latter question, your money is better spent buying the smaller package that you'll actually finish.
 Also, keep in mind that organic produce tends to go bad faster than produce that has been treated with pesticides.
-This lessens the amount of time that you have to cook such fruits and vegetables even more.
+This lessens even more the amount of time you have to cook such fruits and vegetables.

 Stocking up on toothpaste can be a money-smart move no matter if you're single or have a family.
 That's because it has a longer shelf life than other personal care items.
 Toothpastes containing fluoride can last up to two years, according to Colgate.com.
 If you often find yourself running out at the worst times, buying toothpaste in bulk at your favorite warehouse club may seem like a no-brainer.

 You'll want to comparison shop before throwing that multi-pack into your cart the next time you're at Costco.
-You'll likely find better deals at your local drugstore or big-box retailer, especially if you shop weekly sales or stack coupons, TheKrazyCouponLady.com's Demer says.
+You'll likely find better deals at your local drugstore or big-box retailer, especially if you shop weekly sales, stack coupons or remember the old retail trick of looking at the lowest shelves, where the cheaper brands live.
 Keep in mind you'll need to be flexible on the brand and can expect variations in product size versus what's available at a warehouse club.

 Vitamins, herbal supplements and the like can be pricey, especially if purchased at a pharmacy or specialty store.
 If you're only concerned about price, then, yes, most warehouse clubs will offer better deals on bulk-size quantities.
 However, there's another factor to consider before you buy, suggests TrueTrae.com’s Bodge.
 "Unless more than one family member is sharing the vitamins with you, they may expire before you finish the bottle," she says.
 While vitamins don't necessarily "go bad" after their expiration date, they can lose their potency, according to Healthline.com.
 (Chewable vitamin tablets and vitamin gummies degrade faster.)
 So if you're taking a dietary supplement to manage a nutrient deficiency, taking expired pills may not be as effective.